EUsanjeev18/Virtual-Assistance/README.md

 Fetch Information: Fetch information about any person or topic from Wikipedia.
 Tell Jokes: Get a random joke using voice commands.
 Interactive Responses: Engage in fun and interactive responses to certain queries.

+Usage
+*Install the required Python packages using pip: pip install speech_recognition pyttsx3 pywhatkit wikipedia pyjokes

+*Run the voice_assistant.py script: python voice_assistant.py

+*Follow the on-screen prompts and speak the desired command to interact with the voice-controlled assistant.